-(3) If the amount overcharged is less than the overcharge threshold, the retailer must:
+- (3) If the amount overcharged is less than the overcharge threshold, the retailer must: - (a) credit that amount to the next bill; or - (b) if the small customer has ceased to obtain customer retail services from the retailer, use its best endeavours to refund that amount within 10 business days. - (4) No interest is payable on an amount overcharged. - (5) If the small customer was overcharged as a result of the customer's unlawful act or omission, the retailer is only required to repay, credit or refund the customer the amount the customer was overcharged in the 12 months before the error was discovered. - (6) The overcharge threshold is \$50 or such other amount as the Commission determines under subclause (7). - (7) The Commission may from time to time determine a new overcharge threshold after consultation with retailers and other relevant stakeholders.

-- (a) credit that amount to the next bill; or - (b) if the small customer has ceased to obtain customer retail services from the retailer, use its best endeavours to refund that amount within 10 business days. - (4) No interest is payable on an amount overcharged. - (5) If the small customer was overcharged as a result of the customer 's unlawful act or omission, the retailer is only required to repay, credit or refund the customer the amount the customer was overcharged in the 12 months before the error was discovered. - (6) The overcharge threshold is \$50 or such other amount as the Commission determines under subclause (7). - (7) The Commission may from time to time determine a new overcharge threshold after consultation with retailers and other relevant stakeholders. - (8) The Commission must publish the current overcharge threshold on its website. - (9) Application of this clause to standard retail contracts
+(8) The Commission must publish the current overcharge threshold on its website.

-3132 Payment methods for retailers (SRC and MRC)
+32 Payment methods for retailers (SRC and MRC)